stevedzakpasu/Hackathon-UniStudyHub/README.md

 ## Install

-To clone and run this application, you'll need [Python3.10.5](https://www.python.org/downloads/release/python-3105/) and [Fast API]([https://nodejs.org/en/download/](https://fastapi.tiangolo.com/))) installed on your computer.
+To clone and run this application, you'll need [Python3.10.5](https://www.python.org/downloads/release/python-3105/) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository